tebloxtarun/DEFI-Research/PREDICTION MARKET/POLYMARKET/00_Login_SignUP.md

-# POLYMARKET
+# Torpedo

-To sign up on Polymarket:
+To sign up on Torpedo:

 1. Click "Sign Up" on the top right.
 2. Enter your email and click "Sign up with email".